 Why OWorld?

-Since 1995, early examples of 2-D and 3-D graphical virtual spaces began to appear on the Internet.
+In the 1990s, early examples of 2-D and 3-D graphical virtual spaces began to appear on the Internet.
 Many were venture-backed projects that failed to find commercial success or a significant user base.
-Some virtual world platforms have flourished as small-scale community spaces, and have supported well-regarded experiments in learning.
-However, as we stand in 2000, this grand vision of a unified virtual world Cyberspace is in danger of never becoming a reality, if left solely to commercial interests.
+Some virtual world platforms flourished as small-scale community spaces and supported well-regarded experiments in learning.
+Those working on creating new on-line experiences considered the Black Sun and the Metaverse in general — brought to their imagination through the novel Snow Crash.
+As a new millennium approached, a grand vision of a unified competitive, yet collaborative, virtual world Cyberspace seemed in danger of never becoming a reality, if left solely to commercial interests.

-Inspired by standards and platform efforts such as VRML and Java3D, many skilled developers are finding it easier than ever to cook up their own world platforms in their garages (you may be one of them!).
-Like the original Home Brew computer club which gave birth to the personal computer 24 years ago, the OWorld community brings together visionaries, developers and users of a whole new generation of net-based virtual spaces.
+Inspired by platform efforts such as VRML and Java3D, which played nice with Web architecture standards proliferating infrastruture, many skilled developers were finding the path easier and easier to cook up their own world platforms in their garages (you may have been one of them!).
+Like the original Home Brew computer club which gave birth to the personal computer 24 years ago, the OWorld community brought together visionaries, developers and users of a whole new generation of net-based virtual spaces — hoping you could move fluidly among platforms with a coherent identity you creatively designed and maintained.

 The Medium of Multi-User Virtual Worlds

-We believe issues like these should be examined now, at the dawning of OWorlds, so that we realize their potential more readily.
+We believed issues like these should be examined, at the dawning of OWorlds, so that we could explore and realize their potential more readily within a creative commons of practitioners.